 Trust based on evidence, very useful if what we want is to verify that everything they tell us is true, presenting the results of the tests carried out so that we have evidence of what we have contracted.
 Of all the types of trust in public clouds, this is the most difficult to obtain, as they will normally refer us to an independent report of their facilities.

 - Corporate confidence:

-Finally, corporate trust, where 'I' as a customer have to trust the service provider to deliver everything contracted, with the stipulated level of quality and with the required level of security to preserve my data, services and commitments to my customers.
+Finally, corporate trust, where I, as a customer, have to trust the service provider to provide me with everything I have contracted for, with the stipulated level of quality and with the required level of security to preserve my data, services and commitments to my customers.

 Assessing these five phases will help us to make an important decision in our company when migrating to an IT environment.
 Public cloud.